boniolp/kGraph/README.md

 ### Visualization tools

 We provide visualization methods to plot the graph and the identified clusters (i.e., graphoids).
-After running kGraph, you can run the following code to plot the graphs partioned in different clusters (grey are nodes that are not associated to a specific cluster).
+After running kGraph, you can run the following code to plot the graphs partitioned in different clusters (grey are nodes that are not associated with a specific cluster).

 ```python
 clf.show_graphoids(group=True,save_fig=True,namefile='Trace_kgraph')